Early Childhood (ECE)

 Study of cultural and responsive programming for linguistically diverse groups of children representing a wide range of abilities.
 Identification of theoretical perspectives and principles for differentiated education in early childhood and elementary.
 Emphasis on effective instructional planning, learning environments, and teaching practices to accommodate individuals in group settings.
 Field experiences may be required.
 Generally offered: Fall, Spring.

 ECE 4153.
 Culturally Appropriate Assessment for Infants and Young Children.
 (3-0) 3 Credit Hours.

 Selecting and employing culturally fair assessment and evaluation techniques that are reliable, valid, and developmentally appropriate for infants and young children.
 Includes the examination of strategies such as developmental checklists, parent interviews, play-based, portfolios, and informal observations for conducting assessment.
 Using assessment outcomes appropriately for instructional and curricular planning.

 ECE 4203.
 Assessment and Evaluation in EC–6.
 (3-0) 3 Credit Hours.

-Principles of designing and using assessment and evaluation techniques that are culturally fair, intellectually sound, reliable, dependable, and content-valid for children in EC–grade 6.
-Emphasis on differentiation among criterion-referenced, norm-referenced, individual, informal, authentic, and group assessments.
-Review of learning theories and strategies for using assessment data to inform instructional planning, and matching assessment techniques to individual children and learning situations.
-Restricted course; advisor code required for registration.
-Field experience required.
+Principles of designing and using assessment and evaluation techniques that are culturally fair, intellectually sound, reliable, dependable, and content-valid for first and second language learners.
+Examination of standardized, authentic, and performance-based assessments.
+Review of strategies for using assessment data to inform instructional planning for culturally and linguistically diverse children.
+Exploration of matching assessment techniques to individual children and learning situations.
+Field-based experiences required.
 Generally offered: Fall, Spring.

 ECE 4253.
 STEM in Early Childhood Contexts.
 (3-0) 3 Credit Hours.